talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

     OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
 You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
 The time zone setting considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
     String subledgerId = "subledgerId_example"; // String | The ID of the subledger by which we filter the data.
     Boolean includeTiers = false; // Boolean | Indicates whether tier information is included in the response.
 When set to `true`, the response includes information about the current tier and the number of points required to move to next tier.
     Boolean includeProjectedTier = false; // Boolean | Indicates whether the customer's projected tier information is included in the response.
-When set to `true`, the response includes information about the customer’s active points and the name of the projected tier.  **Note** We recommend filtering by `subledgerId` for better performance. try {
+When set to `true`, the response includes information about the customer's active points and the name of the projected tier.  **Note** We recommend filtering by `subledgerId` for better performance. try {
       LoyaltyBalancesWithTiers result = apiInstance.getLoyaltyBalances(loyaltyProgramId, integrationId, endDate, subledgerId, includeTiers, includeProjectedTier);
       System.out.println(result);